 “Interfer is one of Blastr’s shareholders, and we are very pleased to expand our partnership to also include delivery of low-carbon steel products,” Blastr CEO Mark Bula says.
 “The agreement demonstrates continued customer demand for decarbonized steel products at a market premium, reflecting the need for new investments in Europe’s steel industry.
 It also underpins our joint commitment to enabling material climate change impact by bringing green steel to the market at scale.”

 The agreement with Interfer covers the supply of Blastr’s low-carbon steel products from the Inkoo plant over a long-term period.
-Blastr says it expects to supply HRC-grade steel with CO2 total embodied emissions of less than 500 kilograms CO2 equivalent per ton in conventional steelmaking.
-The company adds that deliveries are planned to start by the end of 2029.
-Both companies say they intend to start discussions on a binding agreement in the beginning of 2025.
+Blastr expects to supply HRC-grade steel with CO2 total embodied emissions of less than 500 kilograms CO2 equivalent per ton in conventional steelmaking.
+Deliveries are planned to start by the end of 2029, and both companies intend to start discussions on a binding agreement in the beginning of 2025.

 “Entering into this MoU and, thus, resulting in the offtake of ultra-low CO2 HRC-grade steel is the next and consequential step for Interfer Edelstahl Group, following the investment taken by our affiliate Interfer Austria GmbH,” CEO Gerold Lorenz says.
 “The aim to support the green transition and build a sustainable future is the key driver for us to invest in and promote green steel.
 Blastr’s ultra-low CO2 HRC-grade steel will be an excellent addition to our product portfolio, and we are looking forward to offering this high-grade material to our customers.”